 As a THANK YOU for being one of my subscribers I want to give you a sample from this album for free – no strings attached.
 Pardon the pun.

 Download my version of Flight of the Bumblebee by Rimsky-Korsakov by clicking here.

 If you like the track you might also consider checking out El Vito.
 It’s my latest album and it’s full of Spanish Classical and flamenco Guitar tunes including songs from Carmen that I have loved performing for decades.

 I hope you have enjoyed gaining some insight about my Musical Heritage, the path that my ancestors laid out before me.

-Find out more about Albert Parkes and three sons Cecil, Kingsley and Milton and how they influenced the Australian musical scene in the 1920’s onwards and Cecil Parkes brush with fame of dignitaries such as Dame Nellie Melba and Lillie Langtry at this post.
-Also how Cecil featured in a trio on the first Music Filmclip in Australia.
+Stay tuned for the following posts which continues the story about Albert Parkes and three sons Cecil, Kingsley and Milton and how they influenced the Australian musical scene from the 1920’s onwards.
+Cecil’s brush with fame with dignitaries such as Dame Nellie Melba and Lillie Langtry and how Cecil featured in the Strad trio with his wife on piano on the first Music Filmclip in Australia.

 There are no comments yet, add one below.